IBM/network-config-analyzer/README.md

    Write output as GitHub PR comment.
 URL points to the relevant comments resource in the GitHub API.\
    e.g., https://api.github.com/repos/shift-left-netconfig/online-boutique/issues/1/comments

+#### Exit Code Meaning:
+The exit value of running a command-line without a scheme is combined from two factors:
+1. The result of running the query (0/1)
+2. The result of comparing the query output with the expected output file contents (if given)

+And it can be in the range 0 to 3 as followed:
+  - 0 : query result is 0, output comparison passed.
+  - 1 : query result is 1, output comparison passed.
+  - 2 : query result is 0, output comparison failed.
+  - 3 : query result is 1, output comparison failed.
 ## Installation
 ```commandline
 git clone https://github.com/IBM/network-config-analyzer.git